JonasSamuelsson/Handyman/src/Handyman.Mediator/docs/index.md

 There are extension methods available for `Publish` and `Send` that doesn't take a `CancellationToken`.

-`Mediator` supports pipeline handlers that allows for code to be executed before the final request/event handler(s).
+`Mediator` also has support for filters that allows for code to be executed before and/or after the final request/event handler(s).

 ## Requests

-Requests can be used both for commands and queries.
+Requests are used for request/response kind of work loads where the request is handled by exactly one handler that produces a response.
+Lets have a look with an example.

-First, create a message:
+First, we are defining a request message stating that the response should be of type `string`:

 ``` csharp
 class Echo : IRequest<string>